DeltaPHP/DeltaVagrant/CONTRIBUTING.md

 We do ask that the pull request be submitted against the current **master** branch.
 Every effort is made to make the pull request as stable as possible before merging it in, so we aren't too worried.
 A list of stable releases is maintained as we go and can be used by anyone concerned by ongoing development.

 It may make sense that a feature branch is created so that several contributors can work together.
-In this case, it is possible that write access to the VVV repository will be given liberally.
+In this case, it is possible that write access to the VVV or DeltaPHPVagrant repository will be given liberally.
 You may be asked to submit your pull request against a feature branch so that it can be merged and worked on with others before going in to master.

 ## Milestones and Labels